Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 I'm very tired.

-So not too much is known about the final 10 years of her life.
+about the final 10 years of her life.

-She continued to be a target by both the English and those fighting the English.
+She continued to be a target

-It's believed that she died of natural causes in 1603,
+that she died of natural causes

 which would mean she made it into her 70s.

-Which is a great inning.
+Which is a great innings.

-So when she had that second career at 30, she wasn't that close to death,
+So when she had that second career at 30,

-but she didn't know that, obviously.
+but she didn't know that obviously.

-No, I mean, yeah, her husband had already gone.
+No, I mean, yeah,

 and only folklore kept her memory alive.